 - Property graph: A directed multigraph.
 An object can be attached to each node and edge on a Property Graph.
 It can use multiple parallel edges which share the same source and destination node.
 The use of parallel edges can help in expressing multiple relationships.

 - Knowledge graphs: Google is well-known for its Knowledge Graph and uses it to enhance their search engine’s results, using information taken from a variety of resources.
 The information is shown to users with an info box alongside the search results.
 Knowledge Graph information is often used when Google Assistant and Google Home answer spoken questions.
 TigerGraph and Neo4j also offer knowledge graphs.

 There are a wide variety data graphs available, with new ones being developed as needed.
 Graphs and charts have helped to identify unknown trends and make informed decisions.
 Modern technology has promoted an explosion of new ways to visualize and present patterns and trends.
 The variety of ways graphs can be used to express useful information are limited only by imagination.
-Gaurav Deshpande, Vice President of Marketing at TigerGraph, said in a recent DATAVERSITY® interview:
+Gaurav Deshpande, from TigerGraph, said in a DATAVERSITY® interview: